ramit21/aws-amplify-appsync/README.md

 **Appsync** simplifies the process of developing applications by letting us create flexible, secure, extensible and realtime (ie subscribe-able) Graphql APIs.
 Appsync also support offline access.
 At backend, appsync can connect with Dynamodb, RDS, Lambda, ES etc.

-**Amplify** is a js library/framework for developers to quickly configure, manage and create applications with features for AWS cloud.
+**Amplify** is a javascript library/framework for developers to quickly configure, manage and create applications with features for AWS cloud.
 Amplify has many modules: API, auth, storage, analytics, caching, UI components etc.

 **Project setup**:
 1. Install node.